jeffreydahan/adk-db-buddy/README.md

 ### Deployment

 1.  **Deploy the database infrastructure:**
     Run the `db_deploy.py` script to create the Cloud SQL instances and databases.
+This may take some time (30 minutes or so)
     ```bash
     python3 deployment/db_deploy.py postgres
     python3 deployment/db_deploy.py sqlsvr